0hscar/profile_comparison/README.md

 # Business Profile Comparator

 This project is a business profile comparator tool as an extension to an application.
 It allows users to compare their restaurant or business profile with nearby and similar businesses, leveraging AI-generated insights and data from Google/Serper.
 The app features a modern Vue.js frontend and a Django backend with AI integration.
+Note, no database included as this would be a addon to a existing system.

 ---